cisco/mindmeld/docs/source/userguide/architecture.rst

 The gateway is able to identify users from various endpoints, load their context, and convert requests into a format the Workbench-trained components can consume.
 After a request has been processed, it converts responses to the appropriate client format, and sends the response back to the endpoint.

+.. _arch_app_manager:

 Application Manager
 -------------------

 The Application Manager is the core orchestrator of the MindMeld platform.
 It performs the following functions:

     - Receives the client request from the gateway
     - Processes the request by passing it through all the Workbench-trained components of the MindMeld platform
     - Returns the final response back to the gateway once the processing is complete

 The application manager is hidden from the Workbench developer, and accomplishes its tasks behind the scenes.